 Fitness level: Back pain is more common among people who are not physically fit.
 Weak back and abdominal muscles may not properly support the spine.
 “Weekend warriors”—people who go out and exercise a lot after being inactive all week—are more likely to suffer painful back injuries than people who make moderate physical activity a daily habit.
 Studies show that low-impact aerobic exercise can help maintain the integrity of intervertebral discs.

 Weight gain: Being overweight, obese, or quickly gaining significant amounts of weight can put stress on the back and lead to low back pain.

-Occupational risk factors: Having a job that requires heavy lifting, pushing, or pulling, particularly when it involves twisting or vibrating the spine, can lead to injury and back pain.
-An inactive job or a desk job may also lead to or contribute to pain, especially if you have poor posture or sit all day in a chair with inadequate back support.
+Job-related factors: Having a job that requires heavy lifting, pushing, or pulling, particularly when it involves twisting or vibrating the spine, can lead to injury and back pain.
+Working at a desk all day can contribute to pain, especially from poor posture or sitting in a chair with not enough back support.

-Mental health factors: Pre-existing mental health issues such as anxiety and depression can influence how closely one focuses on their pain as well as their perception of its severity.
+Mental health: Anxiety and depression can influence how closely one focuses on their pain as well as their perception of its severity.
 Pain that becomes chronic also can contribute to the development of such psychological factors.
 Stress can affect the body in numerous ways, including causing muscle tension.

-Computerized tomography (CT) is used to see spinal structures that cannot be seen on conventional x-rays, such as disc rupture, spinal stenosis, or tumors.
-Using a computer, the CT scan creates a three-dimensional image from a series of two dimensional pictures.
+- Computerized tomography (CT) can show soft tissue structures that cannot be seen on conventional x-rays, such as disc rupture, spinal stenosis, or tumors.

 Myelograms enhance the diagnostic imaging of x-rays and CT scans.
 In this procedure, a contrast dye is injected into the spinal canal, allowing spinal cord and nerve compression caused by herniated discs or fractures to be seen on an x-ray or CT scans.